 You might need to send an emergency cash transfer to India — for example, if a friend travelling through the country loses their wallet.
 When a fund transfer is urgent, the fastest option will often be the most expensive one.
 Be sure to carefully review the exchange rate and transfer fee against your needs so that you understand exactly how much it will cost you.

 Tips for picking up cash in India

-Just as you would at home, be careful when you pick up your money in India.
+You should stay alert when collecting funds in India.
+Just as you would at home, be careful when you pick up your money.
 Take a friend along for added security and don’t display your cash unnecessarily.
 Avoid high-crime areas and deposit your funds into your bank account as quickly as possible.

 How likely would you be to recommend finder to a friend or colleague?